etalab/transport-tools/README.md

 Option 1: via a local file stored on disk

-* Download the GTFS file on disk in current folder (manually or with a `curl` command), e.g. "some-file.zip"
+* Download the GTFS file on disk in the current folder (manually or with a `curl` command), e.g. "some-file.zip"
 * Run the following command (keep `/data/` in front of your filename):

 ```